wp-plugins/updraftplus/readme.txt

 * Deutsch / German (de_DE): Marcel Herrguth - mherrguth@mrgeneration.de
 * Magyar / Hungarian (hu_HU): Szépe Viktor - http://www.szepe.net

+Disclaimer: Use of a translation is at your own risk.
+UpdraftPlus can give no guarantees that translations from the original English are accurate.

 = Other support =